evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 ## Infotainment

+The Renault Scenic E-Tech electric High Range features an advanced infotainment system built on Android Automotive OS with Google Automotive Services, offering a seamless integration of Google apps and services directly into the vehicle.
+This robust system includes built-in Google Maps for navigation, Google Assistant for voice commands, and access to a wide range of apps via the Google Play Store.
+Renault has further enhanced this platform by integrating their own suite of applications, providing comprehensive car settings and additional features tailored to the Renault driving experience.

 ### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.